Your dog's diet is a powerful tool to effectively manage various medical conditions

 If your dog has been diagnosed with cancer and would like to book a consultation, please send us an email, and we will be happy to help you and your dog.

-In this guide on diet for dogs with cancer, we will primarily focus on food, but I will also delve into various relevant topics such as:
+In this guide on diet for dogs with cancer, we will primarily focus on food, but I will also explore various related topics, such as:

 • Weight loss